A Radio-Inertial Localization and Tracking System with BLE Beacons Prior Maps: Related Work

 In this work, we bring the advances in Simultaneous Localization And Mapping (SLAM)~\cite{cadena2016past} to efficiently solve the indoor localization and tracking problem using sensors available in smart handheld devices.
-The main features that distinguish this work from the available radio signal-based indoor positioning literature are as follows. \begin{enumerate}[i.] \item We develop an adaptive (online) system that does not require the tedious process of fingerprinting (site survey); hence, our approach is more scalable. \item We do not resort to heuristics such as step counting; instead, we use the underlying dynamical system of the IMU sensor as the motion model. \item The novel stochastic IMU model proposed in this work provides a generalized way to update motion within the SIR filter framework and does not require \emph{a priori} sensor calibration. \item Our system is robust to outliers and occasional lack of informative observations, due to the multi-hypothesis nature of the proposed Front-end. \end{enumerate}
+The main features that distinguish this work from the available radio signal-based indoor positioning literature are as follows.
+We develop an adaptive (online) system that does not require the tedious process of fingerprinting (site survey); hence, our approach is more scalable.
+We use the underlying dynamical system of the IMU sensor as the motion model, and our system is robust to outliers and occasional lack of informative observations, due to the multi-hypothesis nature of the proposed Front-end.
+Moreover, the system is robust to the error in the map of beacons due the SLAM back-end.